About Port de Sóller

 The San Francisco-style tram shuttling between the town and Port de Sóller – its tracks passing citrus-filled gardens – was originally used to transport oranges, but is now a pleasant way to travel to the attractive horseshoe-shaped port.

 As well as a working harbour, this is a seaside resort, with plenty of facilities, hotels, restaurants, bars and shops all geared to the needs of holidaymakers.
 Yacht charter and holiday rentals – from apartments to luxury villas – are widely available.
+The well-equipped marina is one of the few protected harbours on the north west coast and therefore the ideal place for yachts and sailing boats which can also be anchored in the bay.

 Things to do in Port de Sóller